ProjectAdA/ada-ae/README.md

 In particular, the repository contains:

-## Software Components

-The folder [ada-ae](ada-ae/) contains the software stack of the Annotation Explorer front end and back end for running the web-based application for querying, analyzing and visualizing semantic video annotations.

 ## AdA Filmontology

 The folder [filmontology](filmontology/) contains the AdA Filmontology, a systematic vocabulary and data model of film-analytical terms and concepts for fine-grained semantic video annotations.